Welcome to Rutland Cookery School

-Robin develops recipes for Waitrose, M&S and Sainsbury’s, runs workshops and demonstrations for the food industry and has also gained teaching qualifications, which he uses to teach evening classes, NVQ courses and cookery for adults with learning disabilities.
+Robin has developed recipes for Waitrose, M&S and Sainsbury’s, run workshops and demonstrations for the food industry and has also gained teaching qualifications, which he has used to teach evening classes, NVQ courses and cookery for adults with learning disabilities.

 This impressive experience in some of the world’s top kitchens has given Robin a wealth of knowledge about how to cook a vast array of dishes…and you now have the chance to take some of this experience home.

 Nothing, and I mean absolutely nothing, compares to the aroma of a wicker basket full of fresh truffles.
 Almost impossible to describe flavour or aroma – and I have been asked many times.
 Truffles aren’t an ingredient to be used frequently, but every cook should use them at least once.